khongjason/it3038c-scripts/Project three/README 3.md

 #  PROJECT 3

-This is an README file for Project two for an Analog Clock
+This is an README file for Project three for an Analog Clock

 *  First things to install
 1. Download Microsoft visual studio code: [Visual studio](https://code.visualstudio.com)